does sweat make your hair grow

 3. Fungal and Bacterial Growth

 A sweaty scalp is a playground for fungi and bacteria.
 When excess sweat lingers on your scalp, it creates a warm, damp environment – basically, a petri dish for unwanted microbial growth.
-This can lead to scalp conditions like dandruff, seborrheic dermatitis, or even more serious infections.
-A healthy scalp is key for hair growth, so keeping fungi and bacteria at bay is essential for your hair’s health.
+This can lead to hair loss and scalp conditions like dandruff, seborrheic dermatitis, or even more serious infections.
+A healthy scalp is key for hair growth, so keeping fungi and bacteria at bay is essential for healthier hair.

 How to Manage a Sweaty Scalp for Healthy Hair Growth?